All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Close Vision (ITL 20) has been added as a counterpart to Far Vision.

-Staff to Snake (ITL 21) is harder to hit and has a much more powerful bite, in line with the Staff changes.
+Staff to Snake (ITL 21) is one IQ point easier to learn, costs less to cast and maintain, lasts twice as long, is harder to hit and has a much more powerful bite, in line with the other Staff changes.

 Stalwart and Whisper (ITL 21) are new.